-In this article, you'll learn the basics about Higher Logic's CMS, which will give you the foundation to successfully create and manage your community site's pages and their content.
+This article provides information about the Content Management System (CMS) in Higher Logic Thrive Community (Thrive Community).
+It will give you the foundation that you need in order to successfully create and manage your community's pages and their content.

 Watch the videos

 Higher Logic Communities: Content Management System

 Website Editing Basics for Community & Site Admins

 An important concept to understand is that "CMS" is an umbrella term that encompasses two distinct parts: the CMS and Page Designer: